codepath/android_guides/Configuring-a-Parse-Server.md

         .server("http://192.168.3.116:1337/parse/")  // lookup your IP address of your machine
    ```

+* **Running into issues with mLab and MongoDB or `MONGODB_URL`?
+Check the [more detailed instructions here](https://gist.github.com/nesquena/7786c5a876e335737fb28d037400fd40) for getting the `MONGODB_URL` setup properly.

 ### Enabling Push Notifications

 See [[this guide|Push-Notifications-Setup-for-Parse]] for more details about how to setup both the Parse open source version and the Parse Android SDK Client.